 Both positive and negative reinforcement increase the likelihood of the same response in the future.
 Through a combination of learning and contact with reinforcement, we have all learned to do things that allow us to contact the things we like and also, to avoid things we dislike.

-Why are they different from one another?
+Why is breaks and reinforcement different from one another?

 Hopefully the explanations above have helped you to understand them and when they are appropriate to use.
 There have been many times when I have worked with people that will feel as though giving the student a “break” is the same as giving a student “reinforcement” and this is simply not the same if you use them as they are defined.